paulp1412/lebonk-blog/README.md

 ## The core mechanics
 The core mechanics are split up among two scenarios (and can only be used in those scenarios!):
 ### The mole *has* a hammer in its hand
-* Hammer Throw: the mole throws the hammer in the direction it currently looks at, if another mole is in a certain range and field of view, the hammer will be targetting that mole and inflict knockback.  <details>
+* Hammer Throw: the mole throws the hammer in the direction it currently looks at, if another mole is in a certain range and field of view, the hammer will be targeting that mole and inflicting knockback.  <details>
         <summary>gif</summary>
         ![](https://github.com/paulp1412/lebonk-blog/blob/main/gif/hammer_throw.gif)
     </details>